EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 <b>kcdAccount</b>
 The kcd account details to be used in SSO

+<b>rdpClientProfileName</b>
+Name of the RDP profile associated with the vserver.

 <b>builtin</b>
 Indicates that a variable is a built-in (SYSTEM INTERNAL) type.

+<b>WindowsPluginUpgrade</b>
+Option to set plugin upgrade behaviour for Win

+<b>MacPluginUpgrade</b>
+Option to set plugin upgrade behaviour for Mac

+<b>LinuxPluginUpgrade</b>
+Option to set plugin upgrade behaviour for Linux

+<b>iconWithReceiver</b>
+Option to decide whether to show plugin icon along with receiver

 <b>devno</b>